 (L to R) Christopher Bonner, Nyki Robinson, and Imani Haynes ’20

 Panelists include Christopher Bonner, University of Maryland educator who specializes in African American history and the nineteenth-century United States and author of the recently published Remaking the Republic: Black Politics and the Creation of American Citizenship; Nykidra “Nyki” Robinson, a values-drive leader, entrepreneur, visionary, and motivator from Baltimore who has a passion to change the world; and Imani Haynes ’20 (Curatorial Practice MFA), a curator, educator, historian, and creator of the Million Woman March Exhibition, a retrospective celebration of the organizing efforts and missions of the seminal 1997 March for Black Women held in Philadelphia.

-The free event, sponsored by the MICA and the ACLU of Maryland, commemorates the holiday (September 17) with panels and commentary on contemporary issues in politics, government, civic engagement and activism.
+The free event, sponsored by the MICA and the Enoch Pratt Free Library, commemorates the holiday (September 17) with panels and commentary on contemporary issues in politics, government, civic engagement and activism.

 You can register here.
 After registering, you will receive a confirmation email containing information about joining the seminar.

 Maryland Institute College of Art (MICA) remains at the forefront of student voter engagement, and a leader in the conversation around voter rights.

 In recent years, the College has been recognized multiple times for its civic engagement.
 This fall, MICA was named the Best College for Student Voting by Washington Monthly in 2020, and in 2019, the College received two awards — the Champion Award, for having the highest registration rate of all participating campuses, as well as the Best in Class Award for small, private, four-year institutions for our Campus Action Plan, for its work in the 2018 midterm elections by the ALL IN Campus Democracy Challenge.